growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 - Trusted parties (*Credential Issuers* and *Risk Assessors*) receive a fee for the services they provide.
 In case of poor execution of their risk management function, the respective participant is blacklisted from the protocol.
 - *Lenders* and *Liquidity Providers* distribute part of the profit with all participants to motivate them to properly execute their risk management functions in order to decrease their cost of default and respectively to increase their profit.

-### Growr's 2-level pooling
+### Growr's two-tier pooling
-The Growr protocol is able to operate on 2 levels – global pools and local ponds.
+The Growr protocol is able to operate on 2 tiers – global pools and local ponds.
 Global pools are funded by Liquidity Providers who then delegate the actual lending activity to local guilds with local lending ponds.

 A lending pool can be created by any institutional investor with enough capital who specifies the initial pool parameters.
 Liquidity Providers can safely deposit funds into lending pools according to their preferences.
 Lending pools can be provided either by traditional financial service providers, as well as by DeFi lending protocols.

-Lending ponds represent specific loan offers in the global marketplace.
+Lending ponds (credit lines) represent specific loan offers in the global marketplace.
 There are 2 common ways to create a lending pond.
 In the first use case, lending ponds are created by local lenders (FinTechs or other financial service providers).
 Different lenders have varying levels of risk tolerance, depending on the laws and regulations in their jurisdictions, as well as on their profit goals.
 Therefore, each pond can have its own parameters (such as loan amount and duration), rates and eligibility criteria.

 In the second use case, local organizations or cooperatives, in partnership with retailers or employers or other participants in the respective local economy, submit a joint proposal for credit line to one or more lenders.
 The lender assesses the proposed loan parameters, price (rate and fees) and eligibility criteria, and approve or reject the credit line.
 In case of positive outcome, the lender publishes the new loan offer to the marketplace and thus creates the pond.